New 'deadline' for fixing Obamacare glitches seen in mid-November

 "They need a geek squad, not a firing squad," Markey told reporters about the administration's IT challenges.

-(Reporting by David Morgan; Additional reporting by Elizabeth Daley in Pittsburgh, Lewis Krauskopf and Sharon Begley in New York and Richard Cowan in Washington; Editing by Michele Gershberg, Eric Walsh and Lisa Shumaker)
+(Reporting by David Morgan; Additional reporting by Lewis Krauskopf and Sharon Begley in New York and Richard Cowan in Washington; Editing by Michele Gershberg and Eric Walsh)